WeiqiPeng0/LifeTrackR/README.md

 On-going project (Croker Lab)

 USE:
+1. Install Rstudio
-1. Install dependency packages
+2. Install dependent packages
-2. run "runApp()" in the directory
+3. run "runApp()" in the directory

 Structure:
  - www: dir that contains all css files